 Brockwell Park

-This 19th century beauty boasts tons of stunning period features, including a charming 'Old English' walled garden, an 1897 clock tower, and ornamental ponds.
+This 19th century beauty boasts tons of stunning period features, including a charming 'Old English' walled garden, a clock tower dating back to 1897, and ornamental ponds.
 There are also more modern additions, including a BMX track, a miniature railway and — our personal highlight — a lovingly-restored art deco lido for you to cool off in.

 Nearest stations: Herne Hill, Tulse Hill.